renovatebot/renovate/docs/usage/configuration-options.md

 ```

 Also note that this option can be combined with other nested settings, such as dependency type.
-So for example you could elect to automerge all (passing) `devDependencies` only this way:
+So for example you could choose to automerge all (passing) `devDependencies` only this way:

 ```json
 {